 Music for Advanced Performance Pupils

-Pupil musicians also attend concerts, shows, masterclasses and workshops outside school.
-There are regular opportunities for pupils to perform publically including at the Autumn and Spring Concerts (sometimes held at Hull City Hall), the Christmas Carol Service, and other charity and lunchtime concerts held during the year (e.g. on Open Morning).
+Pupil musicians also attend concerts, shows, masterclasses and workshops both within and outside school.
+There are regular opportunities for pupils to perform publically including at the Autumn and Spring Concerts (sometimes held at Hull City Hall, Beverley Minster or Hull Minster), the annual Macmillan Christmas Concert (in Beverley Minster), the Christmas Carol Service at Hull Minster, and other charity and lunchtime concerts held during the year (e.g. on Open Morning).
 Many pupils also perform in front of the school at the Christmas, Easter and Remembrance Assemblies.
-We have excellent liaison with the local music hubs; many of our pupils are key performers in local youth orchestras as well as singers in the choirs of Beverley Minster and Holy Trinity Church in Hull.
+We have excellent liaison with the local music hubs; many of our pupils are key performers in local youth orchestras as well as singers in the choirs of Beverley Minster and Hull Minster.
+Other pupils specialising in Music Theatre often take lead roles in performances given by NAPA and visiting professional productions at the Hull Truck and Hull New Theatres.